opmuse/opmuse/README.md

 ### Using

+The only way we distribute right now is through our Debian apt repository.
+Other than if you feel comfortable enough to set everything up from the git repository yourself.
+Take a look at *Developing* if so.

 #### Debian Repository

+Some of the required packages are in sid/jessie and some we provide ourselves.

+Add the key

     $ wget http://apt.opmu.se/opmuse.pub
     $ apt-key add opmuse.pub

+Add the repository

     $ echo "deb http://apt.opmu.se/debian/ master main" > /etc/apt/sources.list.d/opmuse.list
     $ apt-get update

+Install opmuse

     $ apt-get install opmuse

 ### Developing